ainfosec/FISSURE/README.md

 ![NEW](https://img.shields.io/badge/NEW-Feature-brightgreen)

-**Deployable remote sensor nodes** for general-purpose computers (SBCs, mini PCs, laptops, desktops) that support any type of peripheral that can be controlled by computer.
+**Deployable remote sensor nodes** for general-purpose computers (SBCs, mini PCs, laptops, desktops) that support any type of peripheral that can be controlled by a computer.
 These remote sensor nodes run a small subset of code that can be controlled over a network through the FISSURE Dashboard GUI to perform traditional FISSURE operations and also execute new types of scripted actions that can be run autonomously on startup or semi-autonomously through user interaction (autorun playlists).

 The deployment of multiple sensor nodes on the same network unlocks many geospatial applications for future development of FISSURE.
 Such applications include direction finding, tracking, intrusion detection, mobile deployment, and perimeter defense.
 A small form factor and autonomous capabilities grant unique opportunities for stealth deployment and packaging onto existing platforms.
 These updates can also provide a low-cost mechanism for remote workers to conduct combined RF-cybersecurity testing and access specialized RF environments like international localities of interest, laboratories, and test sites.